DrOxyBrobotnik/kitty-notes/Code examples.md

 **Methods and invocations**

 Methods are basically something that can accept user input rather than working with hard coded values, such as a string or an int.
 It has three critical properties - return types, name, and arguments.
 An easy method would look something like this.
+But first, always remember the following: Part to left of method name controls what you get BACK from the method, part inside () controls what you can pass INTO the method

 ```c#
 //of critical note is that you cannot both use the void type and a return